645303401/hello-world_zy/README.md

 3years later ,  i add some infomation in it in U.S.A. .
 Hope i can learn it well

-this is my firt time to visit america . tomorrow i will drive to th chicago . good luck to me
+this is my firt time to visit america . tomorrow i will drive to th chicago . good luck to me.haha